jito-foundation/ncn-template/simulation-test-detailed-guide.md

 }
 ```

-This cleanup process:
+This cleanup process involves:

-1. Records the current epoch for later verification
+1.  **Identifying Epoch**: Recording the current epoch (`epoch_before_closing_account`) just before initiating closure.
-2. Closes all epoch-related accounts (weight table, snapshots, ballot box, etc.)
-3. Verifies that the consensus result account persists even after cleanup
-4. Confirms that the consensus result account maintains its critical data:
-   - Consensus reached status
-   - Correct epoch association

-This demonstrates an important design feature of the system: temporary accounts used during the voting process are cleaned up to reclaim rent, while the final consensus outcome is preserved as a permanent on-chain record.
-This efficient cleanup mechanism allows the system to scale without accumulating unnecessary accounts over time.
+2.  **Closing Accounts**: Calling `fixture.close_epoch_accounts_for_test_ncn`, which likely iterates through epoch-specific accounts (`EpochState`, `WeightTable`, `EpochSnapshot`, all `OperatorSnapshot`s, `BallotBox`, potentially `VaultOperatorDelegationSnapshot`s) and invokes a `close_epoch_account` instruction (or similar) for each.
+This instruction typically transfers the rent SOL back to a designated recipient (often the original payer or a treasury) and closes the account.
+An `EpochMarker` account might be created to signify successful cleanup.
+3.  **Verifying Persistence**: After the cleanup function returns, the test attempts to fetch the `ConsensusResult` account for the *same epoch* again.
+4.  **Confirming Data**: It asserts that the fetched `ConsensusResult` still exists and retains its key data (`is_consensus_reached`, `epoch`), confirming it was *not* closed during the cleanup process.

+This demonstrates a crucial design feature:

+- **Resource Management**: Temporary accounts used only during the voting cycle are cleaned up, preventing indefinite accumulation of rent-paying accounts.
+- **Outcome Preservation**: The final, critical outcome (`ConsensusResult`) is preserved as a permanent on-chain record, suitable for historical lookups or use by other programs.

+This efficient cleanup mechanism allows the NCN system to operate continuously over many epochs without unbounded growth in account storage requirements.

 ## Core Struct Definitions